 What is my connection?

-There are a lot of strange people on Flickr to whom I do not want any connection.
-So I have a rule to always check people who follow me or ‘fave’ my pictures.
+Unfortunately, there are a lot of strange people on Flickr to whom I do not want any connection.
+So I have a rule to always check on people who follow me or ‘fave’ my pictures.
 I ‘block’ anyone who has what I consider to be inappropriate content.

 The connection reminded me of my research into the “Guerrillero Heroico” picture and how it had inspired me when I needed it.
 I now had a connection — no matter how tenuous — with the actual photographer.
 And because of that, I have a connection to this picture and that moment in time, which did not exist before.
 It is an emotional connection that I cannot rationally explain or justify.